-With our current transition to more of a national board, we now hold three quarterly meetings remotely by phone or video conference, with the expectation that physical presence is expected for all members just once a year (in January or February).
-Our next meeting will be in the Phoenix, Arizona area on Friday, February 24.
-Remote board meetings are three times per year on Fridays, usually running a couple hours.
+With our current transition to more of a national board, we now hold three quarterly meetings remotely by phone or video conference, with the expectation that physical presence is expected for all members only once a year (in January or February).
+Our next meeting will be in the Phoenix, Arizona area on Thursday, February 1, 2018, wrapping up the next morning.
+Remote board meetings are three times per year, usually running about 1.5 hours.
 We have additional conference calls as needed.
 We try to schedule board meeting dates at least three months in advance.
 (Before expanding to a multi-state board, most meetings were held in person at Mount Hermon Christian Conference Center.)

 Board members serve three-year terms and are asked to: